tqtezos/minter-sdk/packages/minter-contracts/ligo/src/bonding_curve/README.md

 Where the coefficient of `x^i` is the `ith` element of the list.

-This is exactly the definition of `polynomial` in ligo:
+This is exactly the definition of the `polynomial` type in ligo:

 ```
 type polynomial =